leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

 Lastly, for questions around "how do I make my product or service more observable" (i.e via logging, tracing, or metrics) ask the Observability team over in the [#t-observability]() Slack channel.
 They can provide support with things like logging, tracing, and metrics for your products or services, as well as provide training into these things.
 [They provide some documentation here, which may help you in getting setup with sending logs from your product or service to Sumo Logic.](https://observability.platform.myob.com).
 Again, you'll need to be on the MYOB VPN, or connected to the internet in an office to view these.

 And if you're unsure if any of these channels are right for you to ask for help, ask `@router` in [#oa-support](https://myob.slack.com/archives/C3F2M5NFP).
-This is a Slack used by developers to ask general operation questions, which are then filtered to the appropriate team to respond.
+This is a Slack channel used by developers to ask general operation questions, which are then filtered to the appropriate team to respond.
 Ask anything you're unsure about there!

 ## Further Resources